festicket/analytics/README.md

 ## Automatic tracking

-The initialisation process listens to all click events on you page.
+The initialisation process listens to all click events on your page.
-If you would like to track a clik on an element you can use data attributes to both enable and pass data into your analytics events:
+If you would like to track a click on an element you can use data attributes to both enable and pass data into your analytics events:

 ```html
 <button